abyrd/biofeed/README.md

-# Polar H10 Bluetooth Example
+# Biofeed

+## IP rebroadcast of heart rate data received over bluetooth

-This is a basic example of connecting to a Polar H10 bluetooth single-lead ECG device (heart rate monitor).
+This is a basic example of interfacing with a bluetooth single-lead ECG device (heart rate monitor).
+The data received are rebroadcast over UDP for consumption by other devices on the same IP network.
+My intended use case is in biofeedback experiments.
+Specifically, I intend to create plugins that read this stream and produce modulation signals for a modular synthesizer.

-I do not have much experience interfacing with Bluetooth devices, so rather than diving into platform-specific calls I wanted to begin with a cross-platform library in Python.
+I do not have much experience interfacing with Bluetooth devices, so rather than diving into platform-specific calls to OS Bluetooth services, I wanted to begin with a cross-platform library in Python.
 The code here was written for the Polar H10 because this is the device I have on hand.
 It has only been tested with this device, but certain aspects of the code should work with other heart rate devices.

 The Polar H10 provides heart rate, R-R interval, and the realtime ECG data from which these figures are derived.
 The ECG data is filtered on the device to remove low frequency components from muscle movement etc. It can also provide other data such as accelerometer data which are not yet read by this example.